 Your pets may exhibit symptoms like vomiting and diarrhea, but toxins might be too low to pose a life-ending threat.

 Nevertheless, pets must be kept from the plant and its parts at all times.

 If your pets happen to eat the plant parts and start showing toxicity symptoms, call any of the numbers to register a case of emergency.

 Propagating Black Tower Elderberry

-Black Tower Elderberry can be propagated in different ways, including seeds, softwood cutting, and hardwood cutting.
+Black Tower Elderberry can be propagated with seeds and softwood cuttings.

-Most people go for the cutting method since growing from seeds can take a long time and is quite complex compared to propagating from wood cuttings.
+Most people choose the cutting method since growing from seeds can take a long time and is complex.

 Furthermore, propagating Black Tower Elderberry through seeds is only possible if the seed is of a non-hybrid type.